vrom911/vrom911.github.io/blog/2020-09-25-haskell-aliases.md

 #### Install

-I also have the `cinstall` command to install Haskell tools easily, but before going into details, here are a few thoughts and warnings about the "install" in Haskell.
+I also have the `cinstall` command to install Haskell tools easily, but before going into details, here are a few thoughts and warnings about "install" in Haskell.

 <u>__Do not install libraries globally!__</u> Like, *never*.
 It is never ever needed